panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 The callback functions are divided into 2 types: *synchronous* and *asynchronous* callbacks.

-> The *synchronous callback* is executed *during* the execution of the higher-order function that invokes the callback.
+> The *synchronous callback* is executed *during* the execution of the higher-order function that uses the callback.

 For example, recall the `map()` and `greet()` functions.